Employee performance reviews can be a nerve-wracking experience for everyone involved, no matter how often or infrequently you perform them.

 - Narrative performance review: Instead of assigning a rating to each competency area, managers simply answer written questions about an employee's performance and cite specific examples to support their responses.

-Kevin Higgins, management expert and author of "Engage Me: Strategies from the Sales Effectiveness Source" (Fusion Learning, 2013), believes slightly less formal employee evaluations are best, and advised a more fluid and personalized approach.
+Kevin Higgins, management expert and author of "Engage Me: Strategies from the Sales Effectiveness Source," (Double Digit Sales, 2013) prefers less formal employee evaluations with a more fluid and personalized approach.

 Sample questions to help evaluate performance

-- How well does the employee meet his or her daily, weekly and monthly goals as set by his or her supervisor?
+- How well does the employee meet their daily, weekly and monthly goals as set by their supervisor?

 - What is the quality level of the employee's work?

-- Does the employee complete his or her work in a timely manner and meet his or her deadlines?
+- Does the employee complete their work in a timely manner and meet their deadlines?

-- How does the employee get along and communicate with his or her supervisor and team members?
+- How does the employee get along and communicate with their supervisor and team members?

 - How reliable is the employee (i.e., coming into work on time, following through on requests, etc.)?